rbind/robjhyndman.com/drafts/2018-04-forecasting-competitions.md

  1. The accuracy when various methods are being combined outperforms, on average, the individual methods being combined and does very well in comparison to other methods.
  1. The accuracy of the various methods depends upon the length of the forecasting horizon involved.

-The resulting paper [(Makridakis et al, JF, 1982)](https://doi.org/10.1002/for.3980010202) had a profound effect on forecasting research.
+The paper describing the competition [(Makridakis et al, JF, 1982)](https://doi.org/10.1002/for.3980010202) had a profound effect on forecasting research.
 It caused researchers to:

- * focus attention on what models produced good forecasts, rather than on the mathematical properties of those models.
+ * focus attention on what models produced good forecasts, rather than on the mathematical properties of those models;
  * consider how to automate forecasting methods;
  * be aware of the dangers of over-fitting;
  * treat forecasting as a different problem from time series analysis.

+These now seem like common-sense to forecasters, but they were revolutionary ideas in 1982.

 ### M2-competition

 The M2-competition was begun in 1987.
 It was designed to mimic the sort of process typically experienced by forecasters within companies at the time.
 The competition involved only 29 time series, but with much richer contextual information about each series.
-The results were published in the [Makridakis et al, IJF, 1993]("https://doi.org/10.1016/0169-2070(93)90044-N").
+The results were published in [Makridakis et al, IJF, 1993]("https://doi.org/10.1016/0169-2070(93)90044-N").

 ### M3-competition